Uranium in Namibia

 Paladin's Langer Heinrich is 50 km south-southeast of Rössing, in the Namib Park, and 80 km from the coast.
 It was bought by Paladin Resources Ltd (now Paladin Energy) in 2002.
 The open pit mine commenced operation late in 2006 with 1000 tU/yr capacity.
 The ore occurs over 15 km in a palaeochannel system, some 50m deep.
 Some vanadium is present in the carnotite mineral.
 There is a conventional hard rock mill with an alkaline leaching circuit.

-In January 2014 China National Nuclear Corporation’s subsidiary CNNC Overseas Uranium Holding Limited bought a 25% joint venture equity stake in the mine for $190 million, entitling it to that share of output.
+In January 2014 China National Nuclear Corporation’s subsidiary CNNC Overseas Uranium Holding Limited (CNNC Overseas) bought a 25% joint venture equity stake in the mine for $190 million, entitling it to that share of output.
+In mid-2016 Paladin agreed to sell another 24% of the equity for $175 million, also to CNNC, but this did not proceed.
+In March 2017 CNNC Overseas asked Paladin to begin determining “fair market value” of the operation so that it might possibly exercise an option to acquire the 75% balance of it.
+Paladin objected to this.

-The owner of the project from April 2012, Taurus Minerals, a subsidiary of China’s CGN-Uranium Resources Co, started development of the mine in February 2013, and production is expected to commence late in 2015, ramping up to 5700 tU/yr by the end of 2017.
-Swakop Uranium is the developer, now 90% owned by Taurus and 10% by Epangelo Mining Co.
-Taurus is 60% owned by CGN-URC and 40% by China-Africa Development Fund, set up by China Development Bank in 2007.
+Swakop Uranium started development of the mine in February 2013, and production commenced at the end of 2016, and will ramp up to 5700 tU/yr.
+Swakop Uranium is now 90% owned by Taurus Minerals and 10% by Epangelo Mining Co.
+Taurus is 60% owned by China’s CGN-Uranium Resources Co (CGN-URC) and 40% by China-Africa Development Fund, set up by China Development Bank in 2007.
 In July 2014 CGN Global Uranium Ltd (CGU) was incorporated in the UK to sell Husab uranium on the world market.

 The main part of the Husab project is the Rössing South orebody, about 5 kilometres south of the Rössing mine and 45 km northeast of Walvis Bay port.
 A definitive feasibility study demonstrating the technical and economic viability of mining Zones 1 & 2 was completed by Perth-based Extract Resources on the basis of measured resource for them of 32,000 tU averaging 0.043%U, and indicated resources of 105,500 tU at 0.037%U (JORC and NI 43-101- compliant).
 Inferred resources in Zones 1 to 5 are 50,000 tU averaging 0.029%U. This comes to 188,000 tU averaging about 0.035%U proven to June 2011, all with 100 ppm cut-off and still open along strike and dip.
 It is evidently the highest grade granite-hosted uranium deposit in Namibia, and it is an extension of the Rössing stratigraphy.
 Only 10km of 15km strike on the company's lease – contiguous with Rössing – had then been drilled.
 It lies under a shallow (50m) alluvial sand cover.
 Zone 1 pit will be 1.3 x 2.5 km and Zone 2 pit will be 1.0 x 1.5 km.